jaidevkler/Project-Pet-Adoption/README.md

 10. How does the vaccination status of pets affect their adoption rates?<br />
 <br />
 Vaccinated pets have a 42% adoption rate, compared to 11% for unvaccinated pets.<br />
 <br />

 ![Size Percentage](Images/vaccination_adoption_rate.png)<br />

-## Steps
+## Machine Learning Model Steps

 1. **Libraries Used**:
     ```python